SolarSupremacy/sOS/README.md

 Inputs: 'key' is a string for the name of the key to be checked.
 For example, "a", "shift", "space".

 Result: Checks to see if the key is being pressed.
+Will not detect keys if not active app.

 Return: true if key is pressed, false otherwise.

+# API.S - System (only avaliable to system apps, which you can also develop if you wish)
+> api.s.appsTable()

+Inputs: Nothing.

+Result: Returns (a deep copy of) the table of apps.
+This is a bit more complicated and will be documented on the wiki later.

+Return: apps (Table)

 # Called Functions
 The following functions are called by sOS.
 This is also the order in which they are called, so code accordingly.

+> load()

-load() - Called once on load.
+Called once on load.
 Should contain information about the app.

+> textInput(char)

-textInput(char) - Optional. 'char' is a character typed and formatted correctly.
+Optional. 'char' is a character typed and formatted correctly.
 For example, if you hold 'shift' and hit 'a', this function will call with the argument 'A'.
 Useful for easy typing.

+> keyPress(key, rep)

-keyPress(key, rep) - Optional. 'key' is the name of a key. 'rep' is if the call is because of the key being repeated without releasing it, just like if you hold a key in a chat box and it types one letter, pauses, and then repeats that character.
+Optional. 'key' is the name of a key. 'rep' is if the call is because of the key being repeated without releasing it, just like if you hold a key in a chat box and it types one letter, pauses, and then repeats that character.
 This is defined by your actual operating system and can be ignored by ignoring the call if 'rep' is true.

+> keyRelease(key)

-keyRelease(key) - Optional. 'key' is the name of a key.
+Optional. 'key' is the name of a key.
 This function is called if a key is released.

+> tick()

-tick() - Called every tick.
+Called every tick.
 Still has access to last cycle's canvas, so api.g.get() will still work.

 *The canvas is reset after tick() and before draw().*

+> draw(width, height)

-draw() - Called after every tick.
-Now is the time to draw things onto the canvas to display.
+Called after every tick.
+Now is the time to draw things onto the canvas to display. 'width' and 'height' are arguments for the current canvas width and height.

 # App Template and Other Information

-This is a template: https://hastebin.com/lukupububu.lua It doesn't do anything but set up the app.
+This is a template: https://hastebin.com/iqukigiril.lua It doesn't do anything but set up the app.

 The app must start with 'local app = {}' and end with 'return (app)'.
 All functions must start with 'app.', such as 'app.load()' or 'app.customFunction()'.

 Apps must be placed into the /programs/ folder of sOS.
-They will be automatically loaded and executed.
+They will be automatically be detected.